How'd you fix Mississippi State's NIL & athletic revenue issues in 2026?

 What's Broken

-- Collective fragmentation + small-market cap ceiling: Bulldog Initiative + volunteer collectives can't match Alabama/LSU unified $28M–$32M pools; House v.
-NCAA's $22M revenue-share cap handcuffs Selmon vs big-3 SEC competitors.
+- Collective fragmentation + small-market cap ceiling: Bulldog Initiative + volunteer collectives can't match Alabama/LSU unified pools (an estimated $28M–$32M elsewhere); the House revenue-share cap handcuffs Selmon vs. The big-3 SEC competitors.

-- Davis Wade + Dudy Noble revenue leaving on the table: 61K stadium capacity with iconic cowbell culture + MLB-caliber baseball venue undermonetized for premium experiences; gameday premium lounges / neutral-site rentals could yield $1.8M–$2.2M annually but don't exist.
+- Davis Wade + Dudy Noble revenue leaving on the table: A ~61K stadium with iconic cowbell culture + an MLB-caliber baseball venue, both undermonetized for premium experiences; gameday premium lounges / neutral-site rentals could yield an estimated $1.8M–$2.2M annually but don't exist.

-- Women's basketball + Olympic sports dark assets: Sam Purcell's women's hoops + softball operate without athlete NIL activation layer; Athliance-style micro-brand bundling could unlock $600K–$900K but sits unused.
+- Women's basketball + Olympic sports dark assets: Sam Purcell's women's hoops + softball operate without an athlete NIL activation layer; Athliance-style micro-brand bundling could unlock an estimated $600K–$900K but sits unused.

 - In-state talent retention to Ole Miss / Alabama poaching: Competitor collectives (Rebel Collective, Crimson Tide Fund) systematically outbid Mississippi-born talent; no defensible regional mission or escrow-backed post-college pathway to retain Memphis/New Orleans 4-5-stars.

-- Portal vulnerability: Mid-tier football salary bands ($300K–$500K) lose transfer portal battles to Texas A&M/Arkansas annually; no strategic acquisition playbook for value flips.
+- Portal vulnerability: Mid-tier football salary bands (estimated $300K–$500K) lose transfer-portal battles to Texas A&M/Arkansas; no strategic acquisition playbook for value flips.
+Which players are gettable for 2026-27 is not yet known.

 2026 Fix Playbook

-- Operationalize Dudy Noble Field neutral-site rental model (Q1–Q3 2026): License field for summer collegiate league events, MLB prospect showcases, corporate baseball tournaments June–August.
-Athliance helps package athlete-clinician experiences (Lemonis-era players as instructors).
-Target $800K–$1.2M annually.
+- Operationalize Dudy Noble Field neutral-site rental model: License the field for summer collegiate league events, MLB prospect showcases, and corporate baseball tournaments June–August.
+Athliance helps package athlete-clinician experiences (program alumni as instructors).
+Target an estimated $800K–$1.2M annually.

-- Deploy Athliance micro-brand NIL bundling (Q2 2026): Build 12–15 women's basketball + softball athlete micro-brands (Instagram collabs, regional apparel lines, local restaurant sponsorships).
+- Deploy Athliance micro-brand NIL bundling: Build 12–15 women's basketball + softball athlete micro-brands (Instagram collabs, regional apparel lines, local restaurant sponsorships).
 Athliance handles compliance, revenue splits, brand safety.
-Target $600K–$900K annual recapture.
+Target an estimated $600K–$900K annual recapture.

-- Mississippi Advantage Escrow Program (Q2 2026): Create post-college venture-capital intro + real-estate co-invest pool ($1.2M seed from donor base) for in-state recruits (Memphis, New Orleans, Mississippi natives).
+- Mississippi Advantage Escrow Program: Create a post-college venture-capital intro + real-estate co-invest pool (est. $1.2M seed from the donor base) for in-state recruits (Memphis, New Orleans, Mississippi natives).
 Bridge Group sources opportunities.
-Sell on regional mission + wealth-building, defensible vs Ole Miss on values alone.
-Lock 5–7 Memphis/Louisiana 4-stars annually by junior year.
+Sell on regional mission + wealth-building, defensible vs. Ole Miss on values alone.
+Aim to lock 5–7 Memphis/Louisiana 4-stars by junior year — which ones commit for 2026-27 is still to be determined.

-- Strategic Portal Acquisition Playbook (ongoing): Pavilion + Bridge Group identify 2–3 portal targets annually (QBs, edge rushers) undervalued at Arkansas/Vandy ($350K–$650K).
-Klue competitive intel identifies which targets are Ole Miss/LSU-flight-risk and allocate Bulldog Holdings flex dollars there.
-Target 3 flips at $1.8M–$2.4M annual cost.
+- Strategic Portal Acquisition Playbook (ongoing): Pavilion + Bridge Group identify 2–3 portal targets annually (QBs, edge rushers) undervalued at depth-chart-bottleneck programs (est. $350K–$650K).
+Klue competitive intel flags which targets are Ole Miss/LSU flight-risk and allocates Bulldog Holdings flex dollars there.
+Target 3 flips at an estimated $1.8M–$2.4M annual cost (the realized flips depend on which players enter the portal).

-- Davis Wade vs Ole Miss narrative weaponization (Q2–Q3 2026): Pitch cowbell culture + Mississippi-ownership narrative to in-state recruits, especially vs Rebels' coastal-elitist positioning.
-Force Management coaches narrative into recruiting materials.
-Target 2 head-to-head Mississippi recruiting wins annually.
+- Davis Wade vs Ole Miss narrative weaponization: Pitch cowbell culture + Mississippi-ownership narrative to in-state recruits, especially vs. The Rebels' coastal-elitist positioning.
+Force Management coaches the narrative into recruiting materials.
+Target 2 head-to-head Mississippi recruiting wins annually (outcomes TBD).

 |---|---|---|---|---|